rogozinds/Vaadin-Charts-CLI/README.md

 ### Prerequisites

 By default, to install node_modules globally you need to have superuser permissions.
-    You can change the owner of npm's directories to the name of the current user, using this script:
+You can change the owner of npms directories to the name of the current user, using this script:

     sudo chown -R $(whoami) $(npm config get prefix)/{lib/node_modules,bin,share}

 ##### Install Git.

 ##### Install the current LTS version (4.x) of Node.js or newer.